dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 discovered every 10 seconds.
 The plugin hands out responses that adhere to these assignments.
 Only endpoints that are *healthy* are handed out.

-Each DNS response contains a single IP address (or SRV record) that's considered the best one.
+For A and AAAA queries each DNS response contains a single IP address that's considered the best one.
-*Traffic* will load balance A, AAAA and SRV queries.
 The TTL on these answer is set to 5s.
 It will only return successful responses either with an answer or otherwise a NODATA response.
 Queries for non-existent clusters get a NXDOMAIN, where the minimal TTL is also set to 5s.

-When an SRV record is returned an endpoint DNS name is synthesized `endpoint-0.<cluster>.<zone>` that carries the IP address.
+For SRV queries all healthy backends will be returned - assuming the client doing the query is smart enough to select the best one.
+When SRV records are returned, the endpoint DNS names are synthesized `endpoint-<N>.<cluster>.<zone>` that carries the IP address.
 Querying for these synthesized names works as well.

 The *traffic* plugin has no notion of draining, drop overload and anything that advanced, *it just acts upon assignments*.
 This is means that if a endpoint goes down and *traffic* has not seen a new